kyma-project/hydroform/function/examples/README.md

 * [Initialize the workspace locally (`init`)](./cmd/workspace/init/main.go).
 * [Apply your workspace on a cluster (`apply`)](./cmd/workspace/apply/main.go).
 * [Fetch cluster resources to synchronize your local workspace (`sync`)](./cmd/workspace/sync/main.go).

+## Docker

+Docker allows you to perform the `run` operation on the given resources.

+See how the examples use specific libraries to [run resources](./cmd/docker/run/main.go).